e0328eric/vesti/README.md

 On Windows, TeX Live (or related software) and Julia are required.
 If one uses vesti with the Tectonic backend, TeX Live is not needed.
 On Linux and macOS, `freetype2` and `fontconfig` are additionally required.

-### For Linux Users
-After including julia language in vesti, one cannot compile with `glibc` because zig emits error `unknown type name 'sigjmp_buf'`, and I don't know yet.
-So while compiling, use `musl` instead.

 ## Compilation
 If you do not want to compile the Tectonic backend, just run the following command: